XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## ripple_path_find ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/RipplePathFind.cpp "Source")

 The `ripple_path_find` method is a simplified version of [`path_find`](#path-find) that provides a single response with a [payment path](concept-paths.html) you can use right away.
 It is available in both the WebSocket and JSON-RPC APIs.
 However, the results tend to become outdated as time passes.
-Instead of making many subsequent calls, you should use [`path_find`](#path-find) instead where possible.
+Instead of making multiple calls to stay updated, you should use [`path_find`](#path-find) instead where possible.

-Although the `rippled` server attempts to find the cheapest path or combination of paths for making a payment, it is not guaranteed that the paths returned by this method are, in fact, the best paths.
+Although the `rippled` server tries to find the cheapest path or combination of paths for making a payment, it is not guaranteed that the paths returned by this method are, in fact, the best paths.

 **Caution:** Be careful with the pathfinding results from untrusted servers.
-A server could be modified to return less-than-optimal paths in order to earn money for its operators.
+A server could be modified to return less-than-optimal paths to earn money for its operators.
 A server may also return poor results when under heavy load.
-If you do not have your own server that you can trust with pathfinding, you should compare the results of pathfinding from multiple servers operated by different parties, to minimize the risk of a single server returning poor results.
+If you do not have your own server that you can trust with pathfinding, you should compare the results of pathfinding from multiple servers run by different parties, to minimize the risk of a single server returning poor results.

 #### Request Format ####
 An example of the request format: